COVID-19 pandemic in Sri Lanka: 27 January – 9 March 2020

-Prior to 27 January, the Sri Lankan Ministry of Health had instructed staff at Bandaranaike International Airport to screen passengers for symptoms.
+Prior to 27 January, the Sri Lankan Ministry of Health instructed staff at Bandaranaike International Airport to screen passengers for symptoms.
 Additionally, the ministry issued a recommendation that infants, children, pregnant women, the elderly, and people who have chronic diseases should avoid visiting crowded places when possible.
 The Ministry of Health set up a 22-member National Action Committee to help limit the spread of the virus.
 The Department of Immigration and Emigration informed all construction sites with Chinese resident visa holders to restrict their Chinese employees to their respective workplaces and lodgings.

 On 27 January, the first confirmed case of the virus was reported in Sri Lanka, a 44-year-old Chinese woman from Hubei Province in China.
 She had arrived as a tourist with another group of travellers and had been screened at the Bandaranaike International Airport after having a high fever.
 She fully recovered and was released from the hospital on 19 February.

 Following the first reported case of COVID-19, demand for face masks in the country increased and the country began to face a mask shortage.
 Some pharmacies in the country had sold all their face masks and there were reports from customers that face masks were being sold at over 10 to 20 times the original price; as a result, the country's drug regulatory agency placed price controls on face masks.
 33 Sri Lankan students and families were evacuated from Wuhan on 1 February and quarantined at a military facility at Diyatalawa.
 They were released after two weeks on 14 February.

-Since the first week of March, visitors from Italy, Iran, and South Korea have been required to quarantine for two weeks at one of two facilities.
+During first week of March, visitors from Italy, Iran, and South Korea have been required to quarantine for two weeks at one of two facilities.
 On 10 March 186 people (164 Sri Lankan nationals, 20 Italian nationals, and 2 South Korean nationals) were placed under quarantine in Batticaloa.
-On the same day, two Sri Lankans living in the United Arab Emirates had contracted COVID-19.